Ty Isaf - Mountain Views Fireside Cottage

 We offer a homely cottage with valley and mountain views, and linen and towels provided.
-There is an original fireplace and a lovely covered verandah outside, with table and chairs from which to admire the mountain views.
+There is an original fireplace with fuel for your first night provided, and a lovely covered verandah outside with table and chairs from which to admire the mountain views.
 There is also a private natural garden with access to a tumbling stream where you may see a heron fishing!

-There are many attractions to enjoy: soft sandy beaches both in little coves and the larger variety such as Black Rock sands; the valleys, and estuaries where you may spot an osprey fishing; the craftwork of woollen mills and potteries; copper and slate mines with dramatic tours; towns to visit include Betws-y-Coed, Beddgelert, Caernarfon, Dolgellau and the famous Italianate creation of Portmeirion!
+There are many attractions to enjoy - soft sandy beaches from the smallest coves to sweeping bays; majestic lush valleys, and estuaries where you may spot an osprey fishing; many romantic and historic castles; the craftwork of woollen mills and potteries; copper and slate mines with dramatic tours; towns to visit include Betws-y-Coed, Beddgelert, Caernarfon, Dolgellau and the famous Italianate creation of Portmeirion!

 For mountain bikers, there are four bike lock points at the rear of the house.
-The specially designed mountain trails are being enhanced by the new Mountain Bike Centre at Llechwedd.
+World class mountain trails are continuously being developed by Antur Stiniog right by the side of Blaenau.

 |Size||Sleeps up to 4, 2 bedrooms|